 Te Araroa

-Ever wanted to hike the length of a country?
-Well, with Te Araroa (meaning The Long Pathway) you can.
-All 3,000km (1,900 miles) from the very top to the very bottom of New Zealand (or the other way around).
+Have you ever wanted to hike the length of a country?
+You can with Te Araroa (meaning The Long Pathway).
+All 3,000km (1,900 miles) from the top to the bottom of New Zealand (or the other way around).

 The Te Araroa app is the go-to app for those hiking the Te Araroa trail.
-Users are able to view maps and elevations (including offline topo maps), campsites and huts, as well as official trail notes and user comments.
+Users can view maps and elevations (including offline topo maps), campsites and huts, and official trail notes and user comments.

 Pocket Maps

-Do you just want to do day hikes?
+Do you want to do day hikes?
 No problem.
 Pocket Maps has you covered.
-The app enables you to view public conservation areas and other accessible lands, pointing out public access boundaries, and where and how you can traverse the land.
+The app lets you view public conservation areas and other accessible lands, pointing out public access boundaries and where and how to traverse the land.

-Maps are split into regions and can be downloaded for offline use.
+Maps are separated into regions and can be downloaded for offline use.
 App features also include route measuring and GPS positioning.

 Great Rides

-New Zealand is also a great destination for (mountain)biking.
+New Zealand is also an excellent destination for (mountain)biking.
 The Great Rides app helps you to pick, plan and plot your next adventure on the New Zealand Cycle Trail.
-Created by passionate New Zealand rider and cartographer, Gary Patterson, the Great Rides app is a New Zealand Cycle Trail national partner, and the only mobile app featuring all 22 Great Rides.
+Created by passionate New Zealand rider and cartographer Gary Patterson, the Great Rides app is a New Zealand Cycle Trail national partner and the only mobile app featuring all 22 Great Rides.